J. E. Casely Hayford: Political activism

-Casely Hayford wrote several books, primarily as commentary and opposition to land management acts issued by the colonial government, such as the Crown Lands Bill of 1897, and the Forest Ordinance of 1911.
+Hayford wrote several books, primarily as commentary and opposition to land management acts issued by the colonial government, such as the Crown Lands Bill of 1897, and the Forest Ordinance of 1911.
 His view was that African identity and African social stability were inextricably linked to conservation of existing conventions concerning land rights.

 In his 1903 book Gold Coast Native Institutions, Hayford analysed Fanti and Asante governmental institutions, and argued for a self-governing Gold Coast within a federal greater Britain.

-While visiting London to protest the Forest Ordinance of 1911, he was part of a group that gave financial assistance to Dusé Mohamed Ali to get his African Times and Orient Review off the ground.
+While visiting London to protest against the Forest Ordinance of 1911, Hayford was part of a group that gave financial assistance to Dusé Mohamed Ali to get his African Times and Orient Review off the ground.
 Others were Francis T. Dove and C. W. Betts from Sierra Leone and Dr. Oguntola Sapara from Lagos.

-Casely Hayford was also deeply involved in the political movement for African emancipation.
+Hayford was also deeply involved in the political movement for African emancipation.
 He corresponded with W. E. B. Du Bois, and participated in Booker T. Washington's International Conference on the Negro in 1912.
-Casely Hayford's correspondence with Washington fostered the pan-African movement in both Africa and the United States.
+Hayford's correspondence with Washington fostered the pan-African movement in both Africa and the United States.

-Casely Hayford's career in public office began with his nomination to the Legislative Council of the Gold Coast in 1916.
+Hayford's career in public office began in 1916 with his nomination to the Legislative Council of the Gold Coast.
 As a legislator, he served on various public commissions, and was appointed an MBE in the 1919 Birthday Honours for services in aid of the Prince of Wales's Patriotic Fund.
 In the same year, he formed West Africa's first nationalist movement, the National Congress of British West Africa, one of the earliest formal organisations working toward African emancipation from colonial rule.
 He represented the Congress in London in 1920, to demand constitutional reforms from the colonial secretary, and address the League of Nations Union.
 He was criticised for accepting inadequate concessions from the colonial authorities.
 While promoting an African nationalism that demanded unity and cultural awareness among Africans, Hayford advocated only constitutional political reforms within the framework of Ghana remaining a colony.
 He became the first patron of the West African Students' Union in 1925, and was elected as municipal member for Sekondi in September 1927.
-The National Congress was dissolved shortly after Casely Hayford's death in 1930.
+The National Congress was dissolved shortly after Hayford's death in 1930.

 He published a novel entitled Ethiopia Unbound (1911), which is one of the first novels in English by an African.
 It has been cited as the earliest pan-African fiction.
 The novel is set in both Africa and England.
 It relies on philosophical debates between an African and his English friend, as well as references to contemporary African events and ancient African history, to provide a context for its exploration of African identity and the struggle for emancipation.